 Urine and some mucus; will be continuous (non-stop) drainage

-Skin protection is needed; will use a drainable, valve-end pouch that is adaptable to night drainage
+Skin protection is needed; will need a drainable, valve-end pouch that’s adaptable to night drainage

 For this type of urostomy, an ileal conduit is made.
 An ileal conduit is a small pouch that holds urine.
-It is surgically created from a small piece of bowel.
+It’s surgically created from a small piece of bowel (intestine).

-To make an ileal conduit, a 6- to 8- inch piece of the small bowel (also called the ileum) is cut out near where it attaches to the large bowel.
-The rest of the ileum is then re-connected to the large bowel.
+To make an ileal conduit, a 6- to 8- inch piece of the small intestine (also called the ileum) is cut out near where it attaches to the large intestine (colon).
+The rest of the ileum is then re-connected to the large intestine.
 The ureters are detached from the bladder and attached to the piece of ileum that was removed.
 The bladder may or may not be removed.
-The far end of the piece of ileum is brought through the abdominal wall to form a stoma.
+The far end of the piece of ileum is brought through the front of the abdomen wall to form the stoma.
 The other end is sewed closed to make a pocket that holds the urine inside the body.
 This surgery is a life-long change.
-The urine output is not controlled and this person will have to wear a collection pouch at all times.
+The urine output cannot be controlled and a collection pouch will have to be worn at all times.

 For a continent urostomy, the surgeon also makes an internal pouch.
 In this case, the pouch has valves to keep the urine from backing up the ureters into the kidneys.
-There is also a valve to keep the urine in the pouch until it is removed.
+There’s also a valve to keep the urine in the pouch until it’s removed.
 The pouch must be drained 4 or 5 times a day with a thin, flexible tube called a catheter.
-The doctor or ostomy nurse will help you make a schedule to do this.
+The doctor or ostomy nurse will teach you how to drain the pouch and help you make a schedule to do it.

 Different types of continent urostomies: